-Gregor Robertson taken to task over Vancouver’s response to snowfall
+Mayor Gregor Robertson taken to task over Vancouver’s response to snowfall

 Many residents have expressed frustration that a number of side streets and sidewalks have yet to be plowed, sanded or salted after several dumps of snow and weeks of freezing temperatures.
 Earlier this week, the city promised more staff would be deployed and offered free salt at some Vancouver fire halls, which was quickly snapped up.

 “The mayor and the city should have taken this more seriously,” said Councillor George Affleck, a member of the opposition Non-Partisan Association, or NPA.
-“We need to have someone from the outside to come in and take a look at why can’t we get a hand on this.”
+“We need to have someone from the outside to come in and take a look at why can’t we get a handle on this.”

 Read more: Free salt is too little, too late, Vancouver residents say